 The triquark contribution arises from the bottom antiquark and the two light quarks,

 The magnetic moment of the pentaquark state is obtained from

 After performing the spin recoupling, the general expression becomes

-where $S_D$, $S_T$ and $S_{D_i}$ denote the spins of the diquark $(bq_1)$, triquark $(\bar{b}q_2q_3)$ and light diquark $(q_2q_3)$ within triquark clusters, respectively, and primed symbols indicate their spin projections.
+where $S_D$, $S_T$ and $S_{D_i}$ denote the spins of the diquark $(bq_1)$, triquark $(\bar{b}q_2q_3)$ and light diquark $(q_2q_3)$ within triquark clusters, respectively, and the corresponding spon projections are denoted by their $z$ components.
 For completeness, the magnetic-moment formulas derived within the diquark–triquark construction for $J^P = 1/2^-, 3/2^-, 5/2^-$ are summarized in Table~\ref{tab:magmom_dt}.

 As an illustrative example, consider a strange hidden-bottom pentaquark with $J^{P} = \tfrac{1}{2}^{-}$ arising from the coupling

 For the state with $S=-1$, $I=1$, $I_3=1$, and $Y=0$, the corresponding flavor wave function is